bansara/bansara/README.md

 <h3>Full-Stack Developer | Musician | Wellness Advocate</h3>

 I'm a full-stack developer with a unique background bridging technology and music.
-After 9 years as a bandleader for Cirque du Soleil, extensive studies in North Indian Classical Music in Mumbai, India with Pandit Raghunath Seth, a degree in Music Production and Engineering from Berklee College of Music, and years of freelance web development for clients in the music and arts worlds, I've channeled my passion for both code and sound into building meaningful digital experiences.
+After 9 years as a bandleader for Cirque du Soleil, extensive studies in North Indian Classical Music in Mumbai, India with Pandit Raghunath Seth, a degree in Music Production and Engineering from Berklee College of Music, and years of freelance web development for clients in the music and arts worlds and working at scale for a Fortune 100 tech company, I've channeled my passion for both code and sound into building meaningful digital experiences.

 ## What I'm Building